avindra/dotfiles/README.md

-# Avindra's dotfiles
+# dotfiles

-My personal preferences made available on a number of personal computing devices.
+My shell environment:  preferences made available on a number of personal computing devices.
 Primarily a Linux based environment, there is varied support for MacOS and Windows.
+Caveats are documented.

 ## Axioms